ogghst/grownode/docs/tutorials/ubuntu1804_2004_advanced.md

 source ~/.bashrc
 ```

 Congratulations!
-You have just installed the base environment that will allow you to build your Grownode boards!
+You have just installed the base environment that will allow you to build your GrowNode boards!
-Now you are ready to download and build your first Grownode project.
+Now you are ready to download and build your first GrowNode project.

-### Step 3: Download the Grownode source and build the firmware of your first board
+### Step 3: Download the GrowNode source and build the firmware of your first board

-The following commands allow you to download the current version of Grownode in your home ESP directory:
+The following commands allow you to download the current version of GrowNode in your home ESP directory:

 ```
 cd ~/esp